erroronline1/caro/readme.md

 * image processing

-Using these methods for fitting usecases is mandatory. (./api/_utility.php)
+Using these methods for fitting usecases is mandatory. (./api/_utility.php) Directory handling creates a .htaccess- / web.config-file preventing direct access to files; these are available through the file/stream-endpoint only.
+Linking files requires ./api/api.php/file/stream/ as a prefix to otherwise native processed paths.

 There is a PERMISSION class handling
 * permissions as set within config.ini